tmshkr/ngrok-ssh/README.md

 Installs ngrok and opens an SSH tunnel into your GitHub Actions runner.

-Useful for debugging builds and previewing your app on a live server.
+Useful for debugging builds, previewing your app on a live server, and managing concurrent workflows.

 ## Inputs/Outputs